Is AI Making Event Planners Redundant? The Honest Answer in 2026

 Pick one workflow to improve with AI, such as post-event recap notes.
 Add a named reviewer for anything client-facing.

-Document what you still do manually and why.
-That list is your career case, not your weakness.
+Document what you still do by hand and why.
+That list is your value story.

 Questions people ask about AI and planner jobs